ryanatkn/gro/src/docs/build.md

 - `dist/` - SvelteKit library output
 - `dist_*` - plugin outputs (e.g., `dist_server`)

 All regular files are hashed and validated.
-Symlinks are ignored (only their targets are tracked if they're build outputs).
+Symlinks are skipped.

 ### extending the cache